usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-- Imports:

-    - :inline-python:`from ariac_tutorials.competition_interface import CompetitionInterface` imports the :inline-python:`CompetitionInterface` class from the :inline-file:`competition_interface.py` file.

-- :inline-python:`main()`:

-        1. Initializes the ROS2 node.
+This executable does the following:

-        2. Creates an instance of the :inline-python:`CompetitionInterface` class.
+    - Creates an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
-        3. Calls the :inline-python:`start_competition()` method.
-        4. Destroys the node and shuts down ROS2.
+    - Starts the competition.